 A copy of your Public Liability Insurance.
-If you do not have public liability insurance, you can include this in your project costs and you must provide it before completing your project.
+If you do not have public liability insurance, you can include this in your project costs, and you must provide it before completing your project.

 Dependent on your organisation and project

 If you employ staff, you must provide a copy of your Employer’s Liability Insurance.